![[Simplifing AI agents with powerful models and ontologies#^agents-inherit-confusion]]

 ![[Knowledge methodology matching#^outcomes]]

-A single artefact: a **[[Decision record]]** signed by the people who attended.
+A single artefact: a draft of a **[[Decision record|decision record]]** signed by the participants.

 ![[Impact-oriented decision making#^parts]]

-It contains everything the three acts produced:
+It contains the outputs of all three acts:

 - A connection map - who holds what knowledge, and who the informal brokers are